Ricartho/htem_cli/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/'looping-exception-8086'/htem_cli.

-##License
+## License

-The gem is available as open source under the terms of the MIT License https://opensource.org/licenses/MIT.
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).